yuto1115/library/README.md

 # Use
 All the codes are free to use.

-I don't have any responsibilities to troubles caused by using the codes.
+I don't have any responsibilities for troubles caused by using the codes.